ttkb-oss/mipsmatch/README.md

 Fingerprints are created using Horner's Method.
 A radix and modulus have been chosen to optimize entropy for a 32-bit fingerprint.
 Rabin-Karp is used to find these fingerprints in other files.

+## What About…

+### `coddog`

+[`coddog`](https://github.com/ethteck/coddog) is another tool with similar behavior, but a few notable differences:

+* it currently uses fuzzy matching and edit distance to determine equivalent functions.
+* it's designed to find similar functions in one binary and while it can find functions across several binaries (like is common on disk-based systems), requires relatively heavy weight config for each bin to compare.

+`mipsmatch` matches functions with identical operations and _most_ operands.
+It only masks out operands that could contain global references.
+It uses previously built map and elf files to find equivalent functions and segments in binary blobs without other configuration.

+## Built on the Shoulders of Giants

+`mipsmatch` leverages several libraries used by your favorite decompilation tools:

+* [mapfile\_parser](https://github.com/Decompollaborate/mapfile_parser) for parsing… map files (what else?)
+* [rust-elf](https://github.com/cole14/rust-elf) for parsing… ELF files (what else?)
+* [rabbitizer](https://github.com/Decompollaborate/rabbitizer) for decoding MIPS instructions